TobyBridle/boom/README.md

 # Launch boom on port 3001
 boom serve -p 3001

+# Useful when launching boom at startup
+# Waits for a valid internet connection instead of panicking
+boom serve --await-internet

 # Launch boom using a temporary config
 boom -c test_config.toml serve